The Temper Trap

 Key tracks

-Trembling Hands — The lead single from their self-titled second album, it marked a shift towards a more expansive and synth-influenced production style.
+Trembling Hands - The lead single from their self-titled second album, marking a shift towards a more synth-driven direction.